tyconsulting/blog.tyang.github.io/_posts/2014-11-28-vmm-2012-addendum-management-pack-detect-failed-vmm-jobs.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/11/SNAGHTML42e1b950.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML42e1b950" src="http://blog.tyang.org/wp-content/uploads/2014/11/SNAGHTML42e1b950_thumb.png" alt="SNAGHTML42e1b950" width="556" height="338" border="0" /></a>

-<strong><span style="font-size: medium;">Note:</span> </strong>Please keep in mind, If you enable the “Completed w/ Info job alert rule”, because we utilise Cook Down in these 2 rules, if you need to override the data source configuration parameters (IntervalSeconds, SyncTime, TimeoutSeconds), please override BOTH rules and assign same values to them so the script in the data source module only need to run once in every cycle and feed the output to both workflows.
+<strong><span style="font-size: medium;">Note:</span> </strong>Please keep in mind, If you enable the "Completed w/ Info job alert rule", because we utilise Cook Down in these 2 rules, if you need to override the data source configuration parameters (IntervalSeconds, SyncTime, TimeoutSeconds), please override BOTH rules and assign same values to them so the script in the data source module only need to run once in every cycle and feed the output to both workflows.
 <h3>Download</h3>
 Since it’s a really simple MP, I didn’t bother to write a proper documentation for this, it’s really straight forward, I think I have already provided enough information in this blog post.